tummala-hareesh/ml_zoomcamp_ht/notes/week-2-notes.md

 - Adding more (all) categorical variables makes the model worse.

 # 13 Regularization
+- Why is RSME so high after adding cat variables?
+    - When inverse doesn't exists
+    - Data is not super clean
+    - Add a tiny number to data to get solution - non-singular matrix
+    - Larger the tiny  number added to diagonal = more control we get
+- `5%` improvement - by controlling the value
+- regularization r is a parameter ot the model

 # 14 Tuning the model
 # 15 Using the model
 # 16 Car price prediction project summary